jonnybojangles/grunt-dustjs-linkedin/README.md

 Specifies dependencies to include in the wrapper.
 Keys are used as the variable names and values are used as the paths for requiring.

+#### banner
+Type: `String`

+Default: empty string

+Specifies a string that will be prepended to the compiled output.
+Template strings (e.g. <%= config.value %> will be expanded automatically.

+#### footer
+Type: `String`

+Default: empty string

+Specifies a string that will be appended to the compiled output.
+Template strings (e.g. <%= config.value %> will be expanded automatically.

 ### Usage Examples

 **Basic Grunt configuration**